wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 version_mgmt:
 ---

+**Comments:**

+1. I do not quite get why you need per-instance clock?
+If all instances of the same type are using the same amount of resource, then evicting any of them would be the same.
+Why bother distinguishing between instances with the per-instance clock?
+Shouldn't per-type clock suffices?
+   Maybe cache locality is also taken into consideration here, e.g., the policy favors the instances that are recently used because it is likely that part of its working set is still in the LLC and thus it runs faster?

 This paper presents FaaSCache, a caching policy for virtual machine keep-alive in multi-tenant environments containing heterogeneous function instances.
 The paper is motivated by the fact that commercial cloud providers nowadays all cache function instances on the worker node to alleviate the long cold start latency, which is incurred by the